-Yes, there are time differences between countries, states and cities, but I've noticed time differences affect photography.
+Yes, there are time differences between countries, states and cities, but I’ve noticed time differences affect photography.
 The outside light changes through the day.
 You may not notice the vast difference in light as the day proceeds, but through a camera lens that light difference is magnified!
-Pictured below is one of my newest stoneware … Continue reading Time Differences
+Pictured below is one of my newest stoneware … More Time Differences

 As the temperature cools, my throwing season is coming to an end.
 But, that doesn’t mean I’m done with pottery!
 I have more work to do 🙂 Follow me on Instagram for some behind-the-scenes shots!